-Approximately 12% of the poorest households in Cape Town (R3 500 and below) would be almost completely reliant on formal state-subsidised housing opportunities for ownership opportunities, or on community residential units (CRUs) (0 - R3 500) or social housing (R1 850) - R3 500) for rental opportunities.
+- Approximately 12% of the poorest households in Cape Town (R3 500 and below) would be almost completely reliant on formal state-subsidised housing opportunities for ownership opportunities, or on community residential units (CRUs) (0 R3 500) or social housing (R1 850 R3 500) for rental opportunities.
 In light of the grant funding limits for ownership options, and limited new rental opportunities, it is likely that most households in this income bracket would reside in informal settlements, backyards and overcrowded conditions.
 Ensuring access to basic services remains vital for this income group.
-Enabling access to title deeds can unlock home ownership value for some in this income bracket.

-- The highest proportion of households (33%) fall into the lower GAP market of R3 501 R10 000.
+Enabling access to title deeds can unlock home ownership value for some in this income bracket. - The highest proportion of households (33%) fall into the lower GAP market of R3 501 R10 000.
 These households earn too much to qualify for a fully subsidised house, but too little to purchase a formal house in the 'traditional' market (due to both cost of housing as well as difficulties in accessing end-user financing).
 Those living in formal housing would most likely reside in rental housing (including CRUs and social housing).
-This income category is most likely to live in informal settlements and backyards, as well as rental accommodation from micro developers or small-scale rental providers, as they do have the ability to pay rent.
+This income category is most likely to live in informal settlements and backyards, as well as rent accommodation from micro-developers, as they do have the ability to pay rent.
 Rental housing is critical for this income group, due to the constraints related to formal ownership.
 The Upgrading of Informal Settlements Programme (UISP) and the provision of serviced sites as part of the IRDP would also be important for this income group as it provides tenure security and access to services. - Approximately 10% of households earn between R10 000 and R15 000, and would be able to afford both social housing and some market-rate rentals.
 It is likely that this income group resides in formal housing.
 Purchasing houses or apartments remain challenging for this income group, due to issues of creditworthiness and access to end-user financing, and importantly due to a lack of affordable housing products on the market.
-However, households closer to R15 000 may be able to purchase homes and would be eligible to utilise the Finance-Linked Individual Subsidy Programme (FLISP) if this was their first home.
+However, households closer to R15 000 may be able to purchase homes and would be eligible to utilise the Finance Linked Individual Subsidy Programme (FLISP) if this was their first home.
 Households earning R15 000 and below are now also eligible for Council rental housing based on the newly approved Council Allocation Policy: Housing Opportunities (2022).
-Incentivising the private sector to cater for this market is critical this includes releasing well-located City-owned land to the private sector for the development of affordable housing; the implementation of an Inclusionary Housing Policy, as well as the piloting of mixed-market models.
-Stimulating the state-subsided housing resale market could also contribute meaningfully to this market segment despite the limited direct influence the Human Settlements Directorate currently has on this market segment. - Approximately 8% of households earn between R15 001 and R22 000.
+Incentivising the private sector to cater for this market is critical this includes the implementation of an Inclusionary Housing Policy, as well as the piloting of mixed-market models.
+Stimulating the state-subsided housing resale market could also contribute meaningfully to this market segment.

+• Approximately 8% of households earn between R15 001 and R22 000.
 These households are more likely to be able to qualify for a bond from the bank (if they are creditworthy), and subsequently a FLISP subsidy to purchase a home.
 Private rentals also fulfil an important role for this income group, especially as rental housing provides households the ability to be flexible and live closer to work opportunities.
-It is critical for the City to consider incentives for the private sector to cater to this market this includes releasing well-located City-owned land to the private sector for the development of affordable housing; the implementation of an Inclusionary Housing Policy, as well as the piloting of mixed-market models.
+It is critical for the City to consider incentives for the private sector to cater to this market - this includes the implementation of an Inclusionary Housing Policy, as well as the piloting of mixed-market models.